 Earthquake in the Philippines

-On the evening of 30 September, a 6.9-magnitude earthquake struck Bogo City in Cebu province, Philippines.
-In response, Cebu has declared a state of calamity.
+On the evening of 30 September, a 6.9-magnitude earthquake struck Bogo City in Cebu province.
+In response, authorities declared a state of calamity across the province.

-Homes have been destroyed, bridges have collapsed, and the bell tower of an old church was among the structures reduced to rubble.
-Rescuers are working tirelessly to sift through debris in search of survivors, while authorities rush to deliver aid and restore electricity and communication lines.
+Homes were destroyed, bridges collapsed, and the bell tower of an old church was reduced to rubble.
+Rescuers worked tirelessly to sift through the debris in search of survivors, while officials rushed to deliver aid and restore electricity and communication lines.

-The death toll currently stands at 69 and continues to rise.
-Wounded victims and other patients are being treated outside hospital buildings as aftershocks persist.
+The death toll reached 69 and continued to rise.
+Injured victims and other patients were treated outside hospital buildings as aftershocks persisted.

-The earthquake comes just a week after the region was battered by back-to-back typhoons, the latest being Typhoon Ragasa.
+The earthquake struck just a week after the region had been battered by back-to-back typhoons, the latest being Typhoon Ragasa.

 Type d'événement